lennart-maack/SkinDiseaseApp/README.md

 ## How does the App work

-Although the CNN model achieves overall sensitivity of 84.32% on the test set, it will probably perform poorly on your images taken by your phone.
+Although the CNN model achieves overall sensitivity of 84.32% on the test set, it will probably perform poorly on images taken by your phone.
 This is because:
-- All images for training and testing were taken by medical experts with special equipments
+- All images for training and testing were taken by medical experts with special imaging equipments
-- Images taken by your own phone will probably have different perspectives to the skin leasion and lenses that display the images differently
+- Images taken by your own phone will probably have different perspectives to the skin leasion and lenses that display the images differently (brightness, contrast, image quality)

-To solve these problems, more images need to be taken and the equipment that was used to take training images and test images has to be the same (equal)
+To solve these problems, more images need to be taken and the equipment that was used to take training images and test images has to be the same.

 ### User Interface